Cool Isn’t it?

-I and my friends, we all wore some form of red and white on X’mas eve, bukned our classes, found a quiet place, sat, chatted and sang carols.
+I and my friends, we all wore some form of red and white on X’mas eve, bunked our classes, found a quiet place, sat, chatted and sang carols.
 One of the friend was made the Santa, she was supposed to get the gifts.
 I was the interchange of arranging the Dundee and my most favourite plum cake.
-While another of us made amazing cards with personal messages, which was a surprise.
-Do not be but none of is even christian.
+While another of us made amazing cards with personal messages, which was a surprise and none of us is even Christian.

 Man we had so much fun!
 Now I miss my college friends and School was fun as well.
 So only here and any place where a human heart beats humanity comes naturally even when EVERYONE is different.